Performance-Based Earned Value

 9/3/25

-the reforms should lead to expedited outcomes and implementation of DE.
+Warfighting Capabilities.
+The reforms should lead to expedited outcomes and implementation of DE.
 Both objectives require outcome-based metrics.
-Consequently, the reforms should abandon the NDIA’s EVMS standard, SAE/EIA-748, and replace it with Project Management Institute (PMI) standards and guides.
-The GAO provided justification to utilize PMI documents.
+Consequently, the reforms should abandon the NDIA’s EVMS standard, ANSI EIA Standard 748, and replace it with Project Management Institute (PMI) standards and guides.
+The GAO provided justification to utilize PMI documents, aligning with EIA 748 guidelines and ensuring compliance with EIA-748 guidelines.

 Gen. Saltzman: Space Force DE Ecosystem and EVM